vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 ## Conclusion

 Calling SAP is sometimes complicated.
 When calling sophisticated RFCs, the developer needs to perfectly understand how complex data exchange between LUA, the XQL engine, and SAP works.

-This article covers how to do the exchange in all cases.
+This article covered how to do the exchange in all cases.
 Feel free to download the sample PBMX and play around with it.
-All function modules are available in the SAP standard.
+All the function modules are available in the SAP standard.
 Enjoy!

 ![image](/assets/2024-03-31/020.png)